alhuelamo/alhuelamo.github.io/content/posts/apple-silicon-jdk.md

 sdk list java
 ```

 which shows a table of the available JDK versions.
-Here is a potion of that table:
+Here is a portion of that table:

 ```txt
 ================================================================================